The Agile world is awash in metrics and measures, but most provide little benefit to teams.

 We need to know if the way we manage our code is effective.
 When we add new features and capabilities, do we improve the design, or do we pollute the design?

-and readability of our code?
+Are we perpetually degrading the quality and readability of our code?

 You probably don’t need to examine any file whose last change was more than 6 months ago.
 Odds are that code isn’t currently accruing new changes, and neither is it the site of a lot of bug fixes.
 The most important code is the code we visit most.